 Ways to Intervene

 Culture does not change itself, and every time we intervene on instances that cause harm- whether we are interrupting a hateful joke, challenging a behavior that has crossed a person’ s boundary, or ensuring someone is safe, we create a healthier campus at TXST.
+Bystander Intervention is not just about helping in challenging moments, but also challenging social norms.
 There are many ways to intervene, just like there are many ways to enjoy the San Marcos River at Sewell park.
 How can you intervene to prevent violence on our campus?

 Direct